sashapevzner/sashapevzner.github.io/_pages/about.md

 #### About me

-Hi!
 I am a Zelevinsky postdoctoral fellow at Northeastern University studying commutative algebra, invariant theory, and combinatorics.
 I received my PhD in 2024 from the University of Minnesota, where I was fortunate to be supervised by Professor [Victor Reiner](https://www-users.cse.umn.edu/~reiner/).
-Broadly I enjoy working in the field of commutative algebra, and I often use free resolutions to study modules with natural symmetries.
+Broadly, I use free resolutions to study modules with natural symmetries.

 Below are some more specific topics that I like (not an exhaustive list!)
-  * invariant theory of finite groups
+  * invariant theory of finite groups and classical invariant theory
   * minimal free resolutions, finite and infinite
+  * equivariant free resolutions
   * representation stability and FI modules
-  * working over characteristic 0, p, and maybe not a field!
-  * algebraic geometry (learning it bit-by-bit)
+  * algebraic geometry

 #### Papers